MikroElektronika/mikrosdk_click_v2/clicks/driver/README.md

 ### Application Task

 > Performs cycles in which selected inputs will be turned on for pulseWidth delay time one by one.
-When one input is turned on, he will be turned off after desired delay time before the next input be turned on.
+When one input is turned on, it will be turned off after desired delay time before the next input be turned on.

 ```c